KocherginV/apple-pie/README.md

 The Page object model implies separation between screens (they contain special elements and methods) and tests.
 In this project, folder ApplePieUITests contains two other folders:
 **Screens** & **Tests**. **Screens** has files _BaseScreen.swift_, including all base functionality that could be inherited to different other screens and so used there and
 _GameScreen.swift_ that includes all selectors and function that allows to enter word.
-There are two files in folder **Tests**: _BaseTest.swift_ (contains all base test functionality that could be inherited to other tests) and _ApplePieUITests.swift_ that contains all test.
+There are two files in folder **Tests**: _BaseTest.swift_ (contains all base test functionality that could be inherited to other tests) and _ApplePieUITests.swift_ that contains all other tests.